openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Rollershutter door            "Door"                 {homekit = "Door" [inverted=false]}
  ```

-HomeKit home app never sends STOP" but only the target position.
+HomeKit home app never sends "STOP" but only the target position.
-If you add configuration parameter "stop=true", openHAB will emulate stop and send "STOP" command to rollenshutter item if you click on the blind icon in the home app while the blind is moving.
+If you add configuration parameter "stop=true", openHAB will emulate stop and send "STOP" command to rollershutter item if you click on the blind icon in the iOS home app while the blind is moving.

 ```xtend
 Rollershutter window_covering "Window Rollershutter" {homekit = "WindowCovering"  [stop=true]}